DongRih/TeXmacs-Highlight/readme.md

 ## Usage

-Try selecting some text or formula and enter `\hl`, and voilà!
+Try selecting some text or formula then enter `\hl`, and voilà!